java-wanted/jupik/02-syntax/SYNTAX.md

     - Receive the number of a month from a user.

     - Prints the name of the month on a terminal.

+In Java the only value of the only one expression could be used to select a branch of the switch operation.

+Solve the following issue:

+    - Receive a name of a month from a user.

+    - Print out the season the month belons to.

+    - To solve the issue the operator switch MUST BE used.